MP Buncamper urges the government of the Netherlands to stop hiding behind the CFT - StMaartenNews.com - News Views Reviews & Interviews

 MP Buncamper urges the government of the Netherlands to stop hiding behind the CFT

-PHILIPSBURG — In light of today’s meeting of the Kingdom Council Ministers in The Haque, MP Claudius ‘Toontje’ Buncamper issued a statement to the press urging the government of the Netherlands to come clean and stop hiding behind the CFT.
+PHILIPSBURG — In light of today’s meeting of the Kingdom Council of Ministers in The Hague, MP Claudius ‘Toontje’ Buncamper issued a statement to the press on Friday night urging the government of the Netherlands to come clean and stop hiding behind the CFT.
 The MP wants to know: “What are we really getting and what are we really giving?”

 Related article: Caribbean Reform Entity has 59 measures in mind